GoogleCloudDataproc/spark-bigquery-connector/CONTRIBUTING.md

 * `TEMPORARY_GCS_BUCKET` - The GCS bucked used to test writing to BigQuery during the integration tests
 * `ACCEPTANCE_TEST_BUCKET` - The GCS bucked used to test writing to BigQuery during the acceptance tests
 * `SERVERLESS_NETWORK_URI` - The network used by the serverless batches during the acceptance tests
+* `BIGLAKE_CONNECTION_ID` - The connection ID to create a BigLake table using a Cloud Resource connection